 Between the rickety old wooden railroad track and the thin dusting of dirt over it, the path up Koko Head can be pretty slippery.
 Get some athletic shoes that have good grip!
 Fila’s Women’s Hiking Shoes have been serving me well.
 Here’s a men’s version as well, if you’re interested.

 When I hike Koko Head, I prefer to keep my hands free.
 Towards the very top, it can get quite steep, and sometimes I will use my hands to grab onto something to steady myself.
-That’s why I like to keep my water and my phone safely tucked away in a miniature backpack.
+That’s why I like to keep my water and my phone safely tucked away in my trusty High Sierra backpack.

 What Is the Koko Head Hike Like?